elliottrt/dot/README.md

 ### General

-A programming language with a lot of dot syntax.
+A programming language with a lot of dot operator usage.
 Note that the dot operator is left associative, so `a.b.c` is equivalent to